BILL OF COSTS, SEPTIMUS BURT RE WILL OF H.B. BURT [A.P. BURT], 1883

 Overview

-Handwritten Bill of Costs dated 16 January 1883 to Septimus Burt re will of Sir H.B.
-Burt, Knight, Deceased.
+Bill of Costs dated 16 January 1883 to Septimus Burt re will of Sir H.B.
+Burt, Knight, Esquire.

 Itemised list of expenses for work undertaken such as providing advice, drawing and copying of will, writing letters, attending meetings and fees payable to Mr. Stokes and his clerk.